annastrnk/the_nextevents_app/README.md

 - **Dynamic pages**: `getStaticProps` + `getStaticPaths` with `fallback` for pre-rendering dynamic routes
 - **`getServerSideProps`** – Server-Side Rendering (SSR) on every request
 - **Client-side data fetching** – used hook `useEffect` and library `SWR` for real-time updates in the browser

 ---

+### Key Principles

+- **Separation of Concerns**: Business logic separated from UI and API routes
+- **Service Layer**: All database operations handled through service functions
+- **Reusability**: Services can be used from pages, API routes, or scripts
+- **Maintainability**: Clear structure makes code easy to navigate and modif

+---